Utah Water Wells

 The primary water-bearing formation here is the Park City Formation, Twin Creek Limestone, and alluvial valley fill.
 Summit County water wells run 200-600+ ft.
 Park City and Snyderville Basin draw from deep bedrock aquifers; Kamas and Coalville valleys are shallower.

-Cities and towns in Summit County
+Cities in Summit County

 How much does a water well cost in Summit County?

-How deep are wells typically in Summit County?
+How deep are wells in Summit County?